-Cash flow is key when you’re trying to expand, and understanding and forecasting this realistically will help to keep you stable.
-Having a handle on your cash flow can help you to generate the right levels of revenue out of the new business, and be there as a backup in case unexpected issues arise.
+Cash flow is key when you’re trying to expand.
+Understanding and forecasting this realistically will help to keep you stable.
+Having a handle on your cash flow can help you to generate the right levels of revenue out of the new business.
+Also, it can be there as a backup in case unexpected issues arise.

 In addition, it may take a while for the new location to break even, so you want to make sure you have liquid backing to carry it in the meantime.